lightly-io/workshop-sustainable-productivity/books_apps_tools.md

 -	Daniel Goleman – Focus *
 -	Viktor Frankl – Man's Search For Meaning *
 - The Mayo Clinic Guide To Stress Free Living (don't judge it by it's cover!) *
+- Kelly McGonigal - The Upside of Stress

 #### Poetry & prose
 -	Marcus Aurelius – Meditations